niickmerc/MiProperties/README.md

 - **User Story #1** - As a user, I want to be able to add a new property to my portfolio.
 - **User Story #2** - As a user, I want to be able to remove an existing property from my portfolio.
 - **User Story #3** - As a user, I want to be able to view all properties in my portfolio.
-- **User Story #4** - As a user, I want to be able to select a specific property and view it in more detail.
+- **User Story #4** - As a user, I want to be able to select a specific property and view / edit it.
 - **User Story #5** - As a user, I want to be able to assign one or more tenants to a specific property.
 - **User Story #6** - As a user, I want to be able to remove one or more tenants from a specific property.
-- **User Story #7** - As a user, I want to be able to see some summary statistics on my portfolio.
+- **User Story #7** - As a user, I want to be able to review some summary statistics on my portfolio as a whole.

 ### Things to Implement in the Future
 - Ability to add more detailed tenant information (Employment Info, Annual Salary, Etc)